stoyantodorovbg/laravel-api-client/README.md

 $apiClient = baseConfig(retries: 3, retryInterval: 3000, timout: 60, connectTimeout: 5, userAgent: 'Test');
 ```

-It can receive a configured PendingRequest too:
+It also can receive a configured PendingRequest:
 ```php
 use Illuminate\Support\Facades\Http;